visualizevalue/mint/README.md

 Open the locally running app in your browser.

+## Themes

+The base mint app implementation allows registering themes on top of it, which extend its functionality and adjust its styling.

+You can check out the [Zinc Theme](./app/themes/zinc/) for an example theme implementation.

 ### Building a custom theme

-As mentioned, the `@visualizevalue/mint-app-base` application implements a bare-bones but feature-complete UI to interact with the Mint contracts.
+The `@visualizevalue/mint-app-base` application implements a bare-bones but feature-complete UI to interact with the Mint contracts.

 It is build with [VueJS](https://vuejs.org) on top of [Nuxt](https://nuxt.com).